aneldev/dynadux/doc/API-Sections.md

 }
 ```

 Through the `storeState` getter, you can get the State of the Store.
-That means that you can access one level up data are unknown for the Section.
+That means that you can access one level up data that are unknown for the Section.
-In some cases, this maybe needed.

-Keep in mind that accessing the Store's State makes the Section dependent on the app's State.
+Keep in mind that accessing the Store's State makes the Section dependent on the App's state.
-Keeping Section decoupled from the Store's state makes it reusable in other apps.
+Keeping Section decoupled from the Store's State makes it reusable in other apps.

 # Sum up